Yamaha SZ RR

-Yamaha SZ RR Version 2.0 is a motorbike designed by the Yamaha Corporation.
+The Yamaha SZ RR is a motorbike designed by the Yamaha Corporation.

 History

 Yamaha introduced their bike SZ RR in 2013 after that they improved it technically and relaunched it as SZ RR version 2.0.
 Yamaha used its new Blue Core technology in the new SZ RR version 2.0, resulting in improved mileage and performance.

 Features

 The new sz rr is available in 4 colors: Matte Green, Red Dash, Ivory white, and Green arrow.
 Matte Green is a limited edition color that costs extra.